Sunday Oliseh

-Sunday Ogochukwu Oliseh (born 14 September 1974) is a Nigerian football manager and former player.
-In his active playing career he played as a defensive midfielder.
+Sunday Ogochukwu Oliseh (born 14 September 1974) is a Nigerian football manager and former footballer who played as a defensive midfielder.
 Physical yet technically gifted, he played for top European clubs including Ajax, Borussia Dortmund and Juventus.
 He is widely regarded as one of the best African midfielders of all time.

 Playing career

-Oliseh played 63 international matches and scored three goals for Nigeria, and played at the Football World Cups of 1994 and 1998.
-Oliseh also participated in the Olympic gold medal winning team of 1996.
+Oliseh played 55 international matches and scored 4 goals for Nigeria, and played at the 1994 and 1998 FIFA World Cups.
+Oliseh was also part of Nigeria's Olympic gold medal winning team of 1996.

 Oliseh was voted Africa's third best footballer in 1998 by CAF.

 He is mostly remembered for scoring the winning goal in the group stage match against Spain in the 1998 World Cup, as Nigeria prevailed 3–2.
 A throw-in deep in the Spanish half was headed clear by Fernando Hierro – Oliseh ran and fired an explosive shot from 25 yards and took Spanish goalkeeper Andoni Zubizarreta completely by surprise.
 Despite captaining Nigeria during the 2002 African Cup of Nations, Oliseh was omitted from his country's World Cup squad later that year for disciplinary reasons.
-After missing out on World Cup selection, Oliseh retired from international football in June 2002 for having led the team as they demanded unpaid allowances and dues owed to be paid.
+After missing out on World Cup selection, Oliseh retired from international football in June 2002, demanding unpaid allowances and dues owed to be paid.

-In March 2004, Oliseh was sacked by Borussia Dortmund after head butting teammate Vahid Hashemian while on loan at VfL Bochum allegedly over racial remarks.
+In March 2004, Oliseh was sacked by Borussia Dortmund after headbutting teammate Vahid Hashemian while on loan at VfL Bochum allegedly over racial remarks.

 In January 2006, at the age of 31, Oliseh retired from professional football after playing a half season for Belgian First Division A top club K.R.C.
 Genk.